-At first, this might not even seem a dish.
-It’s very simple and inevitably coming from times of poverty when recycling was a must.
+At first, this might not even seem like a dish.
+It’s very simple and inevitably comes from times of poverty when recycling was a must.
 Like most dishes of the Mediterranean tradition.
 The main ingredient is stale bread cooked and made tender in a veggie broth.

 The tradition wants it combined with the seasonal veggies, just what they could find at the moment back in the day.
 And today they kept it just like this.
 So you can find it made with cabbage, turnip tops, leek, some add potatoes and some at the end add an egg on top.

 You will find this dish as a main course in the local restaurants in Basilicata and different versions also in other regions in southern Italy.

 Another shepherd’s dish is the crapiata, typical of the city of Matera.
 This recipe was born in the occasion of an ancient pagan festival celebrated every August 1st to mark the end of the harvest.
 Today, on August 1st, Matera celebrates the food fair “Festa della Crapiata” where this dish is prepared in a huge amount and served to those who attend the festival.

 It consists of several different grains such as wheat, farro, and legumes such as beans, chickpeas, dried peas, lentils and cicerchie, an ancient legume from central and southern Italy.
 They are cooked all together and later ingredients like potatoes, celery, garlic, carrot and small fresh tomatoes are incorporated to add the flavors of the Mediterranean tradition.

 Calabria – Typical Italian dishes from Calabria region